 Hiring managers may use your social media to inform their hiring decision.
 The average turnover cost for a nurse is between $37,000 and $58,000.
 Given the cost and frequency of turnover, a quick screen of a potential candidate’s social media is well worth the time.
 In fact, a recent study revealed that roughly 70% of employers use social media to screen candidates during the hiring process.

-Candidates should be aware of unattractive pictures of college parties, drug use, illegal activities, profanity, and other unprofessional behavior can effect them negatively.
+Candidates should be aware of unattractive pictures of college parties, drug use, illegal activities, profanity, and other unprofessional behavior that can affect them negatively.
 Engaging in heated debates and controversial opinions are also no-nos.
 A negative social media presence could influence employers’ decision to not offer an interview or a job.

 Recently, a nurse from Salem Health was put on administrative leave due to a controversial post she made on TikTok regarding COVID health restrictions.
 What she thought was a harmless post ended up resulting in her taking down not only her TikTok account but her Facebook one as well.
 Her careless actions ultimately left a mark on her nursing career.

 Inappropriate posts can violate patient privacy.
 Sharing something seemingly harmless like a photo on Facebook or Instagram can give away personally identifiable and confidential information that violates HIPAA.

 For example, a ProPublica report from 2015 detailed 47 different incidents of nursing home and assisted living workers misusing social media and violating patient confidentiality laws.